bobobozh/VimChatGPT/README.md

 let g:chatgpt_api_key = "<YOUR_API_KEY>"
 ```

 You can set the `g:AI_OUTPUT_SPLIT` variable to specify a custom delimiter for splitting the output of the AI commands.
-By default, it is set to `'AIOUTPUT'`.
+By default, it is set to `'AI.chat'`.

 ```
 let g:AI_OUTPUT_SPLIT = "<CUSTOM_AI_CHAT_SPLIT_NAME>"